 The arrival of the subscription economy

 Martin Schneider, head of corporate strategy, SugarCRM: "People don't buy things anymore, they join them -- meaning that we have seen the arrival of the subscription economy, full swing.
-That in itself is shaking up digital commerce and will drive new CRM design.
+That in itself is shaking up digital commerce and will drive CRM design.
 Simply put: Customer retention and satisfaction are more important than ever.

-"The CRM systems we have been building for years have focused primarily on new business, with a side of customer support -- typically in a silo of a call center or help desk tool.
+"The CRM systems we have been building for years have focused primarily on business, with a side of customer support -- typically in a silo of a call center or help desk tool.
 This must change.
 As workflow and other analytics become both more sophisticated and easier to consume for the average user, CRM must include more insights into customer health, likeliness to churn and steps an employee can take to ensure a win-win growth of customer lifetime value over time."

 Use behavior analytics to understand e-commerce and CRM